soumyashaw/Ganga-Flow/CONTRIBUTING.md

 Every contribution matters.
 Thank you for helping build a smarter, simpler way to interact with Ganga!

 —
-*Made with ❤️ by Sneha and the GangaFlow community*
+*Made with ❤️ by Soumya and the GangaFlow community*